wcoin/wankcoin/doc/README_windows.txt

 -----
 Unpack the files into a directory and run wankcoin-qt.exe.

-Wankcoin-Qt is the original Bitcoin client and it builds the backbone of the network.
+Wankcoin-Qt is the original Wankcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Bitcoin transactions;
+However, it downloads and stores the entire history of Wankcoin transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.